Happyr/mq2php/Readme.md

 ## Contribute

-If you want to make changed and compile the application your self you can do so with:
+If you want to make a change and compile the application your self you can do so with:

 ```bash
 mvn clean compile assembly:single